pablobernabeu/Data-is-present/README.md

 **Essential:** Basic knowledge of dashboard development.
 **Encouraged:** Familiarity with the relevant links herein; an idea about the data and analyses to be performed.

-- **Data**: Academic or non-academic, open-access data from sources such as [OSF](https://osf.io), scientific journals, national governments, international institutions, NGOs, etc.
+- **Data**: Academic or non-academic, open-access data from sources such as [OSF](https://osf.io), scientific journals, national governments, international institutions, NGOs, etc. Inspired by the great [Reprohacks](https://reprohack.github.io/reprohack-hq/), content suggestions are enouraged.
+That is, if you'd like to have a data dashboard created for a certain, open-access data set, let us know, and the participants may want to take it on.

 - **Purpose**: Extend the original presentation of the data.
 This may include the linking to additional data, new visualisations, etc.